tibbben/geospatial-visualization/course_description.md

 ### Class Project:

 As a class project, each student will create at least one map layout and present it through a medium of their choice (print, projected, online, or another).
 All projects must be discussed and approved with one of the instructors prior to presentation.
-There will be two stages of presentation for this project, an initial sketch due in the fifth week and then a final presentation given at the end of the course.
+There will be three stages of presentation for this project, an initial sketch due in the fifth week, then a review presentation given during the last two of the course, and a polished presentation given during the final exam period.
 All students enrolled in the full three credit course must choose a class project that is within the context of urban sustainability and/or resilience.
+NOTE: screenshots of maps and/or map images from other publications are not acceptable in any stage of these presentations; the maps presented must be your own work and must be exported from the GIS software of choice for use in the presentations.

 [//]: # (upload project folder to box)